 Final Thoughts

 Boots may hurt your feet due to their stiff material and pointy tips.
 So, look for those that taper at the tips and have the right size heels.
-If you don’t want to wear your boots every day, you may find high-heeled ones attractive.
+If you don’t want to wear your boots daily, you may find high-heeled ones attractive.
 They give you a good posture and a perfect style for a night out.

 Sources